Precious Moloi-Motsepe

-Precious Moloi-Motsepe (born 2 August 1964) is a South African philanthropist and fashion entrepreneur.
-One of the richest women in South Africa she started her career as a medical practitioner, specializing in children and women’s health.
+Precious Moloi-Motsepe (born 2 August 1962) is a South African philanthropist and fashion entrepreneur.
+One of the richest women in South Africa, she started her career as a medical practitioner, specializing in children and women's health.
 In September 2019 she was elected Chancellor of the University of Cape Town, succeeding Graça Machel, and beginning her ten-year term on 1 January.

-In 2007, she established African Fashion International.
-The events, fashion and lifestyle company to promote pan-African designers to international audiences, and indorse the African fashion industry as a pathway to economic development for young people and women.
+In 2007, she established African Fashion International, an events, fashion and lifestyle company to promote pan-African designers to international audiences, and endorse the African fashion industry as a pathway to economic development for young people and women.
 In 2013, she joined the Giving Pledge with her husband, committing to give half of their family wealth to charitable causes.
-In the same year she graced the inaugural cover of Forbes Women Africa and has since been considered one of the 50 most powerful women on the continent by Forbes Magazine Africa.
+In the same year she was on the inaugural cover of Forbes Women Africa and has since been listed as of the 50 most powerful women on the continent by Forbes Magazine Africa.

-She is a regular delegate to the World Economic Forum held in Davos, as well as a member of the Harvard Kennedy School Women’s Leadership Board.
-She also sits on the Advisory Board for the Milken Institute’s Center for Strategic Philanthropy.
+She is a regular delegate to the World Economic Forum held in Davos, as well as a member of the Harvard Kennedy School Women's Leadership Board.
+She is a member of the Advisory Board for the Milken Institute's Center for Strategic Philanthropy and the Harvard University Global Advisory Council.

 Early life and education

-Born in Soweto, and one of five siblings, her father was a teacher and her mother was a nurse She attended Wits University where she graduated with an MBBCh degree in 1987 and worked in the United States at the Medical College of Virginia in Richmond from 1991 to 1992.
-Upon her return to South Africa, she pursued a diploma in child health from the University of the Witwatersrand, as well as a diploma in women’s health from Stellenbosch University.
+Born in Soweto, one of five siblings, her father was a teacher and her mother a nurse She attended Wits University where she graduated with an MBBCh degree in 1987 and worked in the United States at the Medical College of Virginia in Richmond from 1991 to 1992.
+Upon her return to South Africa, she pursued a diploma in child health from the University of the Witwatersrand, and a diploma in women's health from Stellenbosch University.

 In 1989, she married Patrice Motsepe, a lawyer who was also brought up in Soweto.
-Forbes Magazine Africa estimated her family's wealth at $3 billion and noted that they were South Africa's wealthiest black couple.
-She is of Tswana descent.
+Forbes Magazine Africa estimated her family's wealth at US$3 billion and noted that they were South Africa's wealthiest black couple.
+She is of Sotho descent.